 A guide to emotions

-This is an extract from Psychology Tools for Living Well.
+This chapter is adapted from the book Psychology Tools for Living Well.
 If you want to learn more about the role of emotions in cognitive behavioral therapy (CBT) then this is a great place to start.

 Introduction to emotions